 The workshop schedule is posted here to guide you, although there is still a possibility that it will be "tweaked".
 Details of the workshops will also be included in the October/November issue of Harmonica World, due for publication in the first week of October.

-The Festival Application form, including contest details, and Festival Information leaflet, including details of the contest classes, can be downloaded by clicking these links.
-The contest page gives more details, including rules and names of some previous winners.
+The NHL Player of the year contest in 4 solo classes (Chromatic, Jazz, Diatonic Melodic and Diatonic Blues & Rock) plus duo, trio, etc., classes takes place in the concert hall on Saturday 29th October, the Festival Application form, including contest details, and Festival Information leaflet, with more details of the contest classes, can be downloaded by clicking these links.
+The contest page gives more details, including rules and names of previous winners.

 Adjudicator - we are fortunate to have an experienced adjudicator - David Beer - from the Federation of Festivals to officiate at the contest.
 He has a lot of experience of youth music and has been involved in a wide range of music styles, West End Theatre and touring productions.
 David has produced a 'Tips' sheet to give guidance in what is expected of contestants in the various classes.
 This can be downloaded from here.
 More details can be obtained from David Hambley.